Amenities

 Pillaton Village Hall

 The village hall started life in 1838 as the village school.
 In about 1955 the school was closed and, after remaining unused for a while, the building was taken over as the village hall.
 Subsequently it has been refurbished and extended.
-Many village activities take place in the hall and it is available for hire.
-You can contact Rosemary Long on 350466 for more details about hiring the hall.

 Shopping

 Local produce, including eggs, can be had from Hedge Veg spots in the area.
 These include High Kernock and Keasons Farm.
-In addition, Smeaton Farm sells pork, lamb and beef.

 Public Transport